 In Teenage Mutant Ninja Turtles (2012), Raphael has a pet tortoise called Spike.
 It's not quite as bad as the other examples though, due to Raphael and his brothers originally being regular turtles until they were accidentally mutated, but it's still a tad strange.

 In Alfred J. Kwak, there's several occurrences of regular animals appearing alongside the anthropomorphic ones; noticeably, the circus has trained horses, as well as an anthropomorphic horse who's the resident human trainer.

 Eek!
-The Cat is a pet to a human family, but he's bipedal, can talk, and most other humans treat him like he's a person.
+The Cat is a pet to a human family, but he's bipedal, he can talk, and most other humans treat him like he's a person.
 It's not quite made clear whether his girlfriend Annabelle is a pet herself.
-To further confuse matters, Annabelle has a pet of her own; Sharky the Sharkdog.
+To further confuse matters, Annabelle has a pet of her own, Sharky the Sharkdog.